Property Rights and Equitable Distribution

 - Brokerage accounts, mutual funds, bonds

 - Collectables and artwork

 Additionally, any debt that a married couple has will also need to be equitably divided.
 There are many types of debt that a couple may have between them, including:

 - Student loans

-Contact a property division attorney in Manhattan today
+Contact a New York City property division attorney today

 If you are going through a divorce and are concerned about the equitable distribution of your property, you need to turn to the team at Randi L. Karmel, PLLC for help.
 Attorney Karmel has extensive experience helping individuals get through this difficult process.
 New York requires an equitable distribution of marital property, but this does not mean that you can go through this alone and expect fair treatment.
-When you need a Manhattan or Brooklyn property rights and equitable distribution attorney, you can contact us for a free review of your case by clicking here or calling us at 212-755-0224 (Manhattan).
+When you need a New York City property division and equitable distribution attorney anywhere in the five boroughs, you can contact us for a free review of your case by clicking here or calling us at 212-755-0224 (Manhattan).